InformedFish/Seagull2/README.md

 - Accessibility features (if needed, trains UI are usually accessible for a reason)
 - Add a webpage for background/sources
 - Implement feedback

+Current Bugs:
+- Opening cutscene does not work when spamming through the messages.